jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Surrender of post-1989 forest land emissions unit or forest sink emissions unit: for other purposes (6) The person is treated as selling a post-1989 forest land emissions unit or forest sink emissions unit for an amount equal to the unit's market value if the person surrenders the emissions unit other than—
   (a) for emissions in relation to post-1989 forest land:
-  (b) by a transfer to the Crown required by a permanent forestry scheme.
+  (b) by a transfer to the Crown required by a permanent forestry scheme:
+  (c) for ceasing an activity in relation to post-1989 forest land.
 Surrender of unit: free unit other than forest land unit (7) The person is treated as selling a unit that is not a forest land emissions unit for an amount equal to the unit's market value if—
   (a) the person surrenders the unit when it has a value of zero; and